synacts/digitalid-core/README.md

 ## Contact

-Don not hesitate to contact us at:
+Do not hesitate to contact us at:
 - Information: info@digitalid.net
 - Support: help@digitalid.net